Sonukr/react-gitbook/lectures/03-router/03-react-router-intro.md

 <iframe src="//fast.wistia.net/embed/iframe/tep72w77ir?seo=false" title="Wistia video player" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="360"></iframe>

-**React Router** is a third-party library that makes it easy for us to route specific URLs to specific content on our page.
-In our React app different content will be grouped up in its own regular React component.
+**React Router** is a third party library that makes it easy for us to route URLs - not to different pages, but by dynamically loading different components on the same page as the user navigates to different URLs.
 Once we define how the URLs are routed to the components, **React Router** will manage our Single Page App's browser history automatically.